 While the build quality is nice, we couldn’t help but wish the casing was made from a sturdy metal, such as aluminum.
 The included USB cable is on the shorter side, 18 inches, meaning that the drive pretty much has to rest right next to your PS4 in order to function.
 If you are rocking an Xbox, the best external hard drives for Xbox One is what you need.

 #2 Toshiba 1-4TB Canvio Basics 5400 RPM Hard Drive – Honorable MentionWHY WE LIKE IT: The Toshiba Canvio Basics is a solidly built external hard drive with a sleek smudge-free matte finish, boasting USB 3.0 functionality, max read speeds up to 100 MB/s and a variety of storage sizes, up to 4TB.
 This is a great, no-frills product for storing up to 100 games for your PS4.

 We did run into one tiny issue upon installation, with the console not immediately recognizing the HDD, forcing us to restart the PS4.
+That is one thing that you don’t want your storage devices to do.
 After a restart, however, things ran smoothly, though the included USB cable is a bit wonky and does not latch as securely as we’d like.
 You may want to connect to this drive with another cable.